Create a network connection between Astro and AWS

 You can grant Astro cluster and its Deployments access to your external AWS resources.

 Publicly accessible endpoints allow you to quickly connect your Astro clusters or Deployments to AWS through an Airflow connection.
 If your cloud restricts IP addresses, you can add the external IPs of your Deployment or cluster to an AWS resource’s allowlist.
+See Connect to a public AWS endpoint

 If you have stricter security requirements, you can create a private connection to AWS in a few different ways.
+See Private networking connections for more information.

 After you create a connection from your cluster to AWS, you might also need to individually authorize Deployments to access specific resources.
 See Authorize your Deployment using workload identity.